SAI360/Compliance360-Import/Employee/README.md

 4. In the Field Mappings tab of the Integration definition create additional Mappings as needed.
 For instance, if field names in the import file cannot be made to match C360 field names, you can add mappings to designate the corresponding field name in the input file (External Field).

-## Testing
+## III.
+Testing
 All imports should be thoroughly tested and the results reviewed before importing to production data.
 This can be done by;
 1. Arranging for a test database to be created by contacting SAI support (support@sai360.com).
 2. Post the data to the test site (see Posting Data below).
 3. Monitor the progress of the job via the C360 Home -> Job Status menu.
 Cllck on the Magnifying glass on the relevant entry to see a detailed summary of the import.
 4. Review results via C360 Forms, Reporting and Audit Trail.

-## Posting Data
+## IV.
+Posting Data

 The powershell Example-Employee-Import.ps1 is a simple 4 line script that demonstrates posting the import file directly to Compliance360 and queueing it for import.
 1. If not already downloaded, download this GitHub repository ([https://github.com/SAIGlobal/Compliance360-Import](https://github.com/SAIGlobal/Compliance360-Import)) by clicking on the Code button.
 2. Locate the powershell file Example-Employee-Import.ps1.
-Edit line 1 to supply the url that is copied from the Integration definition.
-Edit line 2 to supply the name of the file being imported.
+Edit line 1 of this file to supply the url that is copied from the Integration definition.
+Edit line 2 of this file to supply the name of the file being imported.
 Place the input file in the same folder.
 3. Locate the companion windows command file Example-Employee-Import.cmd in the same folder.
 Double-clicking on this command file will immediately post the input file to C360 and queue it for import.
 4. Job status can then be viewed in C360 under the Home -> Job Status menu.
 Click on the Magnifying glass on the relevant entry to see a detailed summary of the import.